nicoespeon/understandlegacycode.com/content/blog/when-should-you-stop-refactoring-legacy-code/index.md

 ## Have a plan

-I'm working at [Busbud](https://busbud.com).
-Every quarter or so, we have what we call our "Sustainability Week".
+When I was working at [Busbud](https://busbud.com) we used to hold a "Sustainability Week" every quarter.

 During this week, engineers from all teams work together.
 We do maintenance tasks.
 We pay off some Technical Debt.
 Ideally, things that are cross-teams concerns.
 It's a moment for engineers to just focus on improving their environment, while product managers discuss the next great ideas for the company.

 **It's great, I recommend doing something similar** 👍

-This week was a _short_ week: the Monday was off, and I took my Wednesday off to organize [a remote conference on Legacy Code](https://twitter.com/nicoespeon/status/1303656226698539008).
+One occurrence happened to be a short week: the Monday was off, and I took my Wednesday off to organize [a remote conference on Legacy Code](https://twitter.com/nicoespeon/status/1303656226698539008).
 Demos were on Friday, so that gave me around 2 days to find, fix, and ship something.

 ![It's gonna be fine!](./gonna-be-fine.gif)

-Hopefully, I keep track of things I want to improve as I work on our codebase every day.
+Hopefully, I kept track of things I wanted to improve as I was working on our codebase every day.
 A good candidate at the top of my list was:

 > "Clean up the DB between each test"

-We have roughly 5,200 integrated tests for this codebase.
+We had roughly 5,200 integrated tests for this codebase.
 Most of them involve the database.
 I realized that developers had to think about cleaning up the database after tests execute, so the next ones wouldn't be impacted by previous test data.

 Cleaning up the database can be tricky because of foreign key constraints: you have to clean up the tables in a specific order.
 I noticed that each developer was trying to figure it out for the tests they wrote.
 What a waste of time!